303-973-6333

 1. Specific Contact Lenses: Some contact lenses are designed and approved for extended wear, meaning they can be worn continuously for a certain period, including during sleep.
 However, not all contact lenses are suitable for this purpose, so it’s crucial to use only lenses recommended by your optometrist for overnight wear.

 2. Increased Risk of Complications: Sleeping in contact lenses can lead to a higher risk of complications such as eye infections, corneal ulcers, dryness, and discomfort.
-This is because wearing lenses continuously reduces the amount of oxygen that reaches the cornea, making the eyes more susceptible to infections and other issues.
+Wearing lenses continuously reduces the amount of oxygen that reaches the cornea, making the eyes more susceptible to infections and other issues.

 4. Consultation with Your Optometrist: Before considering sleeping in your contact lenses, discuss this option with your optometrist.
-They can assess your eye health, determine if you are a suitable candidate for overnight wear lenses, and provide guidance on safe practices to minimize the risk of complications.
+They can assess your eye health, determine if you are a suitable candidate for overnight wear lenses, and provide expert advice to minimize the risk of complications.

 Is it safe for me to clean my contact lenses with a homemade solution?